 4. If you need entrepreneurial inspiration: How I Built This

-Travel’s a good time to reflect on things and make some big life decisions you’ll probably never see out.
-If you need a further kick up the backside, How I Built This interviews the entrepreneurs behind companies like Airbnb, Instagram and Vice, asking them how they came about setting up their multi-million dollar businesses.
-If this doesn’t inspire you to create that new app, magazine, or blog, nothing will.
+Travel's a good time to reflect on things and make some big life decisions you'll probably never see out.
+If you need a further kick up the backside, How I Built This interviews the entrepreneurs behind companies such as Airbnb, Instagram and Vice, asking them how they came about setting up their multi-million dollar businesses.
+If this doesn't inspire you to create that new app, magazine or blog, nothing will.

 If you like this, try: TED Radio Hour